felipenoris/Oracle.jl/README.md

 conn = Oracle.Connection(username, password, connect_string, auth_mode=Oracle.ORA_MODE_AUTH_SYSDBA)
 ```

-Connections are closed automatically when they go out of scope.
+Connections are closed automatically (by the garbage collector) when they go out of scope.
 But you can also close a connection using `Oracle.close!` method.

 ```julia
 Oracle.close!(conn)